AanandAB/CafePOSPRO/README.md

 1. Export and archive old data
 2. Compress images before upload
 3. Upgrade to paid plan ($19/month for 10GB)

+## Client Deployment

+For deploying this application to a client's Convex account, please refer to the detailed [Client Deployment Guide](CLIENT_DEPLOYMENT.md).

+### Quick Deployment Steps:

+1. Have the client create a Convex account at https://dashboard.convex.dev
+2. Create a new project in the Convex dashboard
+3. Update the `convex.json` file with the client's deployment name
+4. Run the client setup script: `node scripts/client-setup.cjs`
+5. Deploy to the client's Convex account: `npm run deploy`

+### Deployment Scripts:

+- `npm run deploy:setup` - Configure authentication for deployment
+- `npm run deploy` - Deploy to Convex staging environment
+- `npm run deploy:prod` - Deploy to Convex production environment
+- `npm run export:data` - Export all data to a backup file
+- `npm run import:data` - Import data from a backup file

+## Network Configuration

+To get the correct IP address for accessing the app on your local network:

+1. Run `npm run show-ip` to display your local IP address
+2. Or double-click the `scripts/show_ip.bat` file
+3. Use the displayed IP address with port 5173 to access the app from other devices on the same network (e.g., http://192.168.1.10:5173)

 ## Developing and deploying your app